svelteinc/festus-community-controlled-digital-infrastructure/docs/community_engagement/festus_desoto_corridor_growth_with_guardrails_onepager_v1.md

 ## 4. What this corridor strategy tries to do

-1. **Name the corridor clearly** so Festus, De Soto and neighbors see themselves as a shared region, not just exits.
+1. **Name the corridor clearly** so Festus and surrounding small cities and towns (including De Soto and nearby communities) see themselves as a shared region, not just exits.
 2. **Prioritize anchors that fit small-city life**:
    - Advanced manufacturing (like James Hardie and similar employers).
    - Health care, schools, and main-street businesses.